 To get to that “single view of the customer”, change programmes are initiated in an organisation with these issues.
 However, as part of this change, the impact does not entirely become clear until you begin to scratch through the logic embedded in each application.
 Traceability and dependency become barriers to change.
 Project estimates become invalid and the program suffers from severe delays and receives negative publicity, leaving the team deflated, exhausted, and resistant to change.

-CRM is emerging as a single development platform which bridges the gap between different stacks of applications and aims to provide that “single view of the customer”.
+CRM is emerging as a single development platform which bridges the gap between different stacks of applications and aims to provide that “single view of the customer truths”.
 CRM is, therefore, at the heart of new business.

-A single view of each customer brings an organisation closer to the voice of the customers which enables an organisation to sell better, serve better, and to maintain strong customer relationships.
+A view of customers truths brings an organisation closer to the overall voice of the customer, this enables an organisation to sell better, serve better, and to maintain strong customer relationships.
 Some industries which have benefited from CRM solutions include:

 - Manufacturing and distribution